 I was voicing the menu out word for word as I embodied lead role Alyssa, a teenage girl whose friend suffered from dyslexia.
 Having done extensive research on the illness through documentaries and observing how people around the patient are affected, my first featured short movie landed first place in school.
 Yet what made me delve deeper into acting was not merely about the recognition, but the fact that it prompted numerous responses and questions about the disease itself.

 The influential power of the art to raise awareness is the reason why I started pursuing acting and movie-directing.
-As part of my school’s cinematography club, I teamed up with a my friends in establishing a production house named Etoile Production.
+As part of my school’s cinematography club, I teamed up with my friends in establishing a production house named Etoile Production.
 With topics ranging from the likes of dyslexia to various mental disorder issues, our cuts are crafted under a unified vision: to educate the local community on its symptoms and the role that we can take in supporting them.

-To educate means to influence; and soon enough, my Instagram followers grew as I started acting.
-“Now I can spread our messages to a bigger audience!”
-I got excited.
-Utilizing both Youtube and Instagram, we produced mini-series, short clips, health campaigns – all targeted to teenagers.
-After a year, my 3000 followers no longer think that suffering from bipolar means someone is crazy and that ADHD equals autism.
-Some of them even reached out to us to get their voice heard.
-At Georgetown, I would continue doing my part in healthcare through acting and movie-directing.
+With majority of Indonesia’s population – particularly youth – riding on the social media wave, I strategically leveraged on the platform through curating mini-series and short clips as part of a health campaign.
+Looking at how my growing followers no longer think that suffering from bipolar means a person is crazy and ADHD equals autism, I feel content being able to communicate complex issues at a personal level; especially those who would reach out to me to share their stories and get their voices heard – something I’d definitely continue to pursue at Georgetown.

 --------------------------------